Please see the Academic Policies section of this catalog for a full explanation of the Grading Policy.

 When assigning a grade of incomplete, the instructor will communicate to the student the work required to resolve the incomplete, and assign a deadline within a maximum of one year by which the work must be complete.
 If the incomplete is not resolved by the deadline, it will become a permanent incomplete (PI).
 When a student is given a grade of incomplete, the faculty member will ask the student to fill out a form establishing the work required to resolve the incomplete along with the established deadline.
 The form is signed by the faculty member, the student, and the department chair, and submitted to the registrar’s office.
 It is the student’s responsibility to complete all required work by the deadline or the incomplete will become a permanent incomplete.
-The student will be notified one month before the incomplete expiration date.

 An incomplete grade must be resolved within a maximum of one year or it becomes a permanent incomplete.
 Graduating students receiving an incomplete in their final semester have a maximum of 30 days to resolve the incomplete or it becomes a permanent incomplete.
 If they do not resolve the grade, they must consult the registrar's office to establish a revised graduation date and will be put on a leave of absence until the incomplete is cleared.
 If the incomplete is not made up in time for the revised graduation date, the student will be removed from the list of potential graduates.
 The student will not be reinstated to the list until the grade change has been submitted to the registrar's office.